harrison314/BouncyHsm/README.md

 * Native PKCS#11 library without dependencies (no dependency hell, no permision configuration).
 * _BouncyHsm_ runs on _Raspberry Pi Zero 2 W_.

+## Contributing and issues
+Pull requests are welcome.
+If you are not sure about the change, open an issue first.

+If the found error or changes refer to the PKCS#11 standard, please complete the link section of the standard.

+## Links

 ## Technology
 * [Dotnet 6.0](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6)
 * [BouncyCastle](https://github.com/bcgit/bc-csharp)